-The exponential growth of data in today’s business world makes it essential to use ad hoc reports to segment large data sets, curate them, and analyze the results.
+The exponential growth of data in today’s business world makes it essential to use self-service, ad hoc reports to segment large data sets, curate them, and analyze the results.
 The right reports can help readers visualize data, which is essential for obtaining actionable answers to their questions.
 These answers can help improve a business’s operational efficiency, increase profits, and expand the business over time.
-Likewise, the failure to leverage data can prove disastrous for a business.

 Ad hoc reports provide several advantages over canned reports for both individual users and organizations.
 Each industry also realizes specific benefits from ad hoc reports (in addition to its general advantages).
 However, getting the most out of ad hoc reporting requires the designer to follow a number of best practices.

 The biggest benefit of ad hoc reporting is that it provides non-technical personnel with the data they need to make daily decisions.
 These groups include executives, managers, marketing, and sales team members, as well as many other groups in different industries, such as manufacturing, finance, retail, healthcare, manufacturing, insurance, and technology.
 Ad hoc reports also provide specific benefits for both end-users and enterprises.

 The use of canned reports generally imposes a heavy burden on IT.
 A user must send a request to an IT member who is responsible for maintaining business intelligence (BI) tools.
 The IT member codifies the report, generates it, and sends the results to the requester.
 This process can take days, depending on the size of the organization and the specific process required.